 Bluebells at Kingston Lacy

-The Kingston Lacy estate is one of most popular areas in the county to see bluebells, with thousands of people coming to see the spectacular carpets of flowers.
+Bluebells are always a popular sight for visitors with swathes of blue covering ancient woodland floors.
+Kingston Lacy and its surrounding estate is one of most popular areas in the county to see bluebells, with thousands of people coming to see the spectacular carpets of flowers.

-But we need to be careful to ensure this beautiful sight will be seen by our children and grandchildren.
+We need to be careful to ensure this beautiful sight will be seen by our children and grandchildren.
 Bulbs can be damaged by the pressure of too many feet (even minor damage to leaves can have a long-term impact).

 " Ancient semi-natural woodland (ASNW) in the UK such as Abbott Street Copse has halved since the 1930s.
 Extending and preserving this habitat is therefore extremely important and the work we have completed will improve and protect this area of woodland for years to come."